atharvRsharma/Falling-Sand/README.md

 # Falling Sand

-A falling sand simulation inspired by Daniel Shiffman's falling sand simulation written in C++ using GLFW and glad functionalities.
+An implementation of Daniel Shiffman's falling sand simulation written in C++ using GLFW, glad and glm functionalities.
 Capable of checking for mouse click and drag, press R to reset screen.
 This happens to be my first project in generative programming, it also happens to be terribly optimised and consists of a lot of deprecated files such as the glut and glew dlls.
 Ability to change background color has been added. may or may not be updated from time to time.